gorgeous-george/smart_tracker/development_log.md

 - create folder "docker" to have all settings there
 - create folder "core" for the Django application that will be run as microservice within Docker
 - create Dockerfile "core.Dockerfile"
-- add appropriate commands and settings to the Dockerfile
+- add appropriate commands and settings to the "core.Dockerfile"
-- create "core.env" file to keep secured the sensitive data required by docker-compose (DJANGO_SECRET_KEY and DB credentials)
+- create ".core.env" file to keep secured the sensitive data required by docker-compose (DJANGO_SECRET_KEY, DB credentials, other variables)
-- add "core.env" file to ".gitignore"
+- add ".core.env" file to ".gitignore"
-- create and configure "docker-compose.yml" file
+- create and configure "docker-compose.yml" file (step-by-step: core service, db_core, and then others)
 - build and run up the docker-compose
 ```
 sudo docker-compose build